FPF Student Privacy Train-the-Trainer Program

 Since 2013, over 130 new student privacy laws have passed in 41 states, with more bills and regulations being rolled out each year.
 This results in many new requirements for educators and administrators to implement.
 Some state laws include the threat of jail or large fines when school staff even unintentionally violate student privacy.
 Unfortunately, few states have received funding or support in implementing these new laws.
 At the same time, multiple new federal guidance documents have been released, changing past understandings about FERPA, COPPA, and other related federal student privacy laws.
 This massive shift in the legal landscape makes it hard for attorneys serving schools and districts to keep up and provide the most accurate advice to their clients.
 This isn’t only a legal problem: as technology changes and the amount of information schools collect and maintain increases, ensuring that new educators and administrators come into their schools with the skills needed to adequately protect student privacy in their day-to-day work and conveying best practices to schools is extremely challenging.

 Recognizing the demand for practical, informed privacy guidance, the Future of Privacy Forum, a nonprofit focused on consumer privacy, is launching a Train-the-Trainer program in 2020 to multiply the people on the ground with the capacity to provide basic student privacy support.
-The FPF Student Privacy Train-the-Trainer Program will build the capacity of ESA staff to help the schools they serve, equip college for teacher education professors and staff to integrate student privacy best practices and important legal trends into their institution’s curriculum, and train school attorneys to advise their clients and train their peers on this changing legal landscape.
+The FPF Student Privacy Train-the-Trainer Program will build the capacity of local education agency (LEA) and education service agency (ESA) staff to help the schools and districts they serve, equip college of teacher education professors and staff to integrate student privacy best practices and important legal trends into their institution’s curriculum, and train attorneys for K-12 educational agencies and institutions to advise their clients and train their peers on this changing legal landscape.

 Knowledge: Expand and deepen your student privacy and security knowledge.